 1. Sitting in the middle seat next to assholes who don’t give you both of the armrests.

 Every traveler knows that the poor soul in the middle seat gets both armrests.
 The person in the aisle gets easy access to the bathroom, extra space to stretch out at least half of their body and gets to leave first.
 The lucky person in the window seat gets the view and a hard surface to lean/sleep on.
 The person in the middle seat gets the short end of the stick and both of the armrests if their neighbors aren’t jerks.
+But flying in the center seat is worse than flying while fat.

 2. Sitting next to a “loving” couple.

 There’s a difference between a little PDA and not being able to keep your hands off of each other.
 It’s an especially fine line when someone else has to sit inches away from you for hours.
 I sat next to a couple that was so in love, all they wanted to do was make out and grope each other during our 4-hour flight.
 It never got to the point where I felt like I was going to be joining the mile high club with them.
 But there were plenty of times I felt like saying “Get a room!”
+In my opinion, sitting next to the PDA couple for four hours is worse than flying while fat.

 3. Sitting next to someone who snores on an overnight flight.